bioinformatics-ca/CAN_2021/Module6/Module6_Lab.md

 ## Setup

-First login into the server, and then enter the workspace directory:
+First login into the server, and then enter the workspace directory.
-In order to keep our files in one location, we're going to create a new directory for this module and enter it:
+In order to keep our files in one location, we're going to create a new directory for this module and enter it.

 ```
 cd  ~/workspace